import-js/eslint-plugin-import/README.md

 Also, will report for computed references (i.e. `foo["bar"]()`).

+Reports on assignment to a member of an imported namespace.

 **Implementation note**: currently, this rule does not check for possible redefinition of the namespace in an intermediate scope.
-Adherence to either `import/no-reassign` or the ESLint `no-shadow` rule for namespaces will prevent this from being a problem.
+Adherence to the ESLint `no-shadow` rule for namespaces will prevent this from being a problem.

 For [ES7], reports if an exported namespace would be empty (no names exported from the referenced module.)

-### `no-reassign`

-Reports on assignment to an imported name (or a member of an imported namespace).
-Will also report shadowing (i.e. redeclaration as a variable, function, or parameter);

 ### `no-require`